Catholic Church sexual abuse cases by country: United States

-Rev. Joseph Palanivel Jeyapaul was charged with molesting two teenage girls at a Catholic church in Greenbush, Minnesota, a small rural town near the Canada–United States border.
+Joseph Palanivel Jeyapaul was charged with molesting two teenage girls at a Catholic church in Greenbush, Minnesota, a small rural town near the Canada–United States border.
 The abuse occurred in 2004.
 Charges were filed in 2006 and amended in 2007.
 Without facing legal punishment, Jevapaul returned to his home diocese in Ootacamund, India.
 As of 2010 he was working in the diocesan office.
 A Roseau County, Minnesota attorney is seeking to extradite the priest from India in a criminal case involving one of the girls.

 The Archbishop of Madras (now called "Chennai"), India, has asked Jeyapaul to return to the US to face the charges.
 Jevapaul has said that he will not fight extradition if the US seeks it.